elf4j/elf4j-provider/README.md

   with "unlimited" buffer can reject tasks at runtime.
 In case of task rejections, the el4j-engine's handling policy is that the caller thread will block and retry the task until it is accepted.
 This temporarily imposes back-pressure to the caller application.
-* The default back buffer capacity is 256 log events (as dehydrated byte arrays).
-This sets a maximum batch size of a byte array before it is flushed to the out stream; smaller-sized batches may be flushed.
+* The default back buffer capacity is "unlimited" log events (as dehydrated byte arrays).
+This leaves it to the JVM to manage the batch size to poll each time from the back buffer queue and flush to the out stream.
 * The default concurrency (maximum number of threads in parallel) for asynchronous processing is the number of [Runtime#availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--) of the current JVM at the application startup time (or when the log service is refreshed).
 This is the thread pool